-Available as of iOS 13, the document scanning method is easiest to use.
-Point your camera at a page and the system will attempt to find the edges automatically, then snap a photo when it's ready.
+The document scanning method is easiest to use: point your camera at a page and the system will attempt to find the edges automatically, then snap a photo when it's ready.
 If you prefer, you can take the photo manually instead.
 Use this system interface to apply filters and use its built-in cropping and rotation functions to make any necessary adjustments.
 When you're finished, tap Done and the system will hand those photos off to forScore to continue processing.